 Know Thyself

-While this spilled psychology may be as true now as it was then—since we are yet still subject to sublime necessity—its obvious flaw is that it makes everyone a victim.
-This is no doubt one reason why we don’t live there anymore: we can no longer blame our actions upon a god.
+While this spilled psychology may be as true now as it was then—since we have no more gotten rid of projection than we have escaped sublime necessity—its obvious flaw is that it makes everyone a victim.
+This is no doubt one reason why we don’t live there anymore: we can no longer blame our actions upon the gods.

 Next